-As per the guidelines set by the National Institute Of Health, adults can ingest anywhere between 50 to 450 milligrams of pycnogenol supplements daily to achieve the desired results.
+As per the guidelines set by the National Institute Of Health, adults can ingest anywhere between 50 to 450 milligrams of pycnogenol supplements daily to achieve the desired results (6).
 However, more research is warranted to determine a safe dosage level for children.

 You can use pycnogenol cream as part of your morning routine after you apply your serum and before you apply any heavy lotions or oils.
 You can use this cream for 7 days at a stretch.
-But if you don’t see any results even after 7 days, we recommend you visit a dermatologist.
+But if you do not notice any results even after 7 days, we recommend you visit a dermatologist.

 3. Skin Powder

 You can include this powder in your morning skin care routine.
 Here’s how: